aashutoshPanda/Health-First/README.md

-# HEATHFIRST by Team Ode to Code
+# "HEATH FIRST" by Team Ode to Code

 ### Official submission for Optum Stratethon - Season 2
 From as simple as  writing your thoughts in your journal to a more advanced and efficient functionality of Cataract Detection Test, we team Ode to Code present you with our product HEALTHFIRST.
-HEALTHFIRST aims at reducing cost of health services  with the help of our scalable Mobile Application built on React Native with Firbase at the backend.
+HEALTH FIRST aims at reducing cost of health services  with the help of our scalable Mobile Application built on React Native with Firbase at the backend.

 <table>
   <tr>